 From the metrics and processes you should be tracking and optimizing to prioritizing competing sales goals, this book acts as a practical guide on the ways to manage a growing sales team .
 The comprehensive resource will help you improve your day-to-day and yearly results across the team.

 4. Sales Management.
 Simplified.: The Straight Truth About Getting Exceptional Results from Your Sales Team

 This book reveals the reasons why sales teams typically fall short of their goals and how sales management style and tactics are often to blame.
 With a combination of straightforward, tell-it-like-it-is advice and entertaining anecdotes, this read will help you avoid the common mistakes that can be detrimental to any sales team's success.

 Begin Managing Your Sales Team

-As you can see, the process of sales management isn't a simple one, but it's a critical role that can impact your business's bottom line.
+Sales management isn't a simple process, but it's a critical role that can impact your business's bottom line.
 There are a lot of moving parts and intricacies, but with the right strategies and processes, you can effectively manage your reps, team goals, and all relationships (both internal and external).

 So, begin thinking about the sales management strategies you'll implement on your team and the resources you'll incorporate to help you along the way.